munteanuic-zz/Flocking-Simulation/README.md

 ## User interaction
  - mouse left click: add more fish (up to 100)
  - S: separation feature on
- - s: separation feature off;
+ - s: separation feature off
- - C: cohesion feature on;
+ - C: cohesion feature on
- - c: cohesion feature off;
+ - c: cohesion feature off
- - A: alignment feature on;
+ - A: alignment feature on
- - a: alignment feature off;
+ - a: alignment feature off
  - F: 10 of the fish will follow the mouse and will disappear when then reach it (follow feature)
- - f: follow feature off;
+ - f: follow feature off
- - d: double the speed of the fish up to a maximum speed;
+ - d: double the speed of the fish up to a maximum speed
- - h: reduce the speed of the fish by 2.
+ - h: reduce the speed of the fish by 2

 ## Programming language
 - Processing